#brand

 - Flowy shorts/pants

 It’s amazing how much we don’t keep our monthly cycles in mind when we’re excited about all of the fun activities we’re going to do on our trip.
-With that said, every woman’s body is different.
+With that said, everyone's body is different.
 Some of us can handle intense physical activities, and others need to lay low for a few days.

 If you’re on a solo trip, you can pretty much call the shots.
 If you’re with a group, try to compromise and ask if some activities can be done the week after your period.
 Or, you can simply let your travel mates do their thing and you do your thing.